ghostperformance/op1/README.md

 SMDPS Toggle available for thoes with SMPDS.

-WiFi Hot Spot Auto Start on drive
+WiFi Hot Spot Auto Start on drive toggle

-End WiFi Hot Spot on end of drive
+End WiFi Hot Spot on end of drive toggle

 On screen blinkers and blind spot alerts.